hanggrian/reveallayout/README.md

 Importing
 ---------

-Download and use as jar <a href="https://github.com/HendraAnggrian/CircularRevealActivity/blob/master/circular-reveal-activity-0.1.jar?raw=true">circular-reveal-activity-0.1.jar<a/>
+The easiest method is to import as jar <a href="https://github.com/HendraAnggrian/CircularRevealActivity/blob/master/circularrevealactivity/release/circular-reveal-activity-0.1.jar?raw=true">circular-reveal-activity-0.1.jar<a/>

 or